pishen/sbt-lighter/README.md

   > sparkSubmitJob arg0 arg1 ...
   ```

 > Note that a cluster with the same name as your project's `name` will be created by default if not exist.
 And this cluster will terminate itself automatically if there's no further jobs (steps) waiting in the queue.
+(You can submit multiple jobs (steps) into the queue by executing `sparkSubmitJob` multiple times.)
-> If you want a keep-alive cluster, execute the following command before you submit your first job:
+> If you want a keep-alive cluster, which doesn't terminate itself automatically, execute `sparkCreateCluster` before `sparkSubmitJob` and terminate it by `sparkTerminateCluster`:
 > ```
 > > sparkCreateCluster
+> > sparkSubmitJob arg0 arg1 ...
 > ```

 ## Other available settings